mahbubstu20182-del/Seismic-Salt-Identification-using-U-Net-and-Dice-Loss/README.md

 The results demonstrate a correctly implemented segmentation pipeline and highlight common challenges in seismic image analysis, particularly the trade-off between sensitivity and specificity in highly imbalanced datasets.

+Quantitative evaluation on representative validation samples indicates that the trained U-Net model achieves a Dice similarity coefficient close to 0.9, reflecting strong spatial agreement between predicted and ground truth salt masks.

 ## Visualization

 ## Result Visualization